UTLogin Best Practices

 - Departments should inform the UTLogin team at firstname.lastname@example.org when application contacts change.

-- If systems store information derived from attributes returned by UTLogin, the preferred identifier for storage on departmental databases is the UIN, as long as the system meets university guidelines for storing Category 1 data.
-Systems that cannot store Category 1 data should store the EID instead.
+- If systems store information derived from attributes returned by UTLogin, the preferred identifier for storage on departmental databases is the UIN, as long as the system meets university guidelines for storing Confidential data.
+Systems that cannot store Confidential data should store the EID instead.

 - If attributes returned by UTLogin other than UIN or EID is stored in department databases, a mechanism to keep those data synchronized with the uTexas Identity Manager (TIM) should be implemented.